As markets become increasingly complex and competitiveness rises, the capability to flexibly plan, analyze, and…

 The constant pressure on sales teams to deliver results is nothing new, but the approach that different sales organizations take to achieving targets varies greatly.
-Proactivity in the sales process can make the difference between poor and outstanding results, but sales professionals in many organizations do not have the tools required to provide the detailed insights they really need to achieve it with ease.
+Proactivity in the sales process can make the difference between poor and outstanding results.
+Still, sales professionals in many organizations do not have the tools required to provide the detailed insights they need to achieve it with ease.

-Driving effectiveness in the sales department not only requires a sales incentive management system, but also the provision of accurate, timely data to sales reps in order for them to identify the right course of action at the right time.
-In this blog we explore how a sales performance management solution can achieve this, using the example of one of the world’s leading electronics companies – Ricoh.
+Driving effectiveness in the sales department requires a sales incentive management system and the provision of accurate, timely data to sales reps for them to identify the right course of action at the right time.
+Using the example of Ricoh, a world-leading electronics company, we explore how a Sales Performance Management (SPM) solution can achieve this.

-This list is not exhaustive but highlights the number of potential sources of information which may be useful for furthering the sales process.
-From a sales rep’s perspective, finding all of this information presents a time-consuming challenge in itself, never mind comparing the different factors to identify the current position of the customer and the chance of them purchasing something new.
+This list is not exhaustive but highlights the number of potential sources of valuable information for furthering the sales process.
+From a sales representative’s perspective, finding all this information presents a time-consuming challenge in itself, never mind comparing the different factors to identify the current position of the customer and the chance of them purchasing something new.

 It is likely that several ad-hoc spreadsheets also come into play as reps try to monitor their pipeline and keep track of where their customers and prospects are at, requiring regular manual updates, which create further time delays.

 Multiply the time spent by each rep by the total size of the sales team, and the inefficiencies start to show – not ideal when you consider that the team’s primary function is to sell more as quickly as possible.

 Gartner defines SPM as “a suite of operational and analytical functions that automate and unite back-office operational sales processes.”
 By bringing information together and automating time-consuming processes, SPM solutions make it easier for sales teams to gain clarity over the entire sales process.
 They can focus more on selling with managers gaining complete visibility of how sales teams perform across all business entities.